Anrsgrl/todo-list/README.md

 # To Do List📝

-A dynamic and aesthetic To-Do List📝 Website built with React / Javascript / MUI.
+A dynamic and aesthetic To-Do List
 **(Save in localstorage)**